elravihardi/Movie-TV-Show-Catalog/README.md

 # Movie-TV-Show-Catalog
-An simple android app which provide Movies and TV Shows that are currently airing and recently released from TMdb.
+Simple android app which provide Movies and TV Shows that are currently airing and recently released from TMdb.
 You can save your favorite Movies and TV Shows and search for Movies and TV Shows.
 This app will remind you when a new movie just released (Configureable via Setting), also you can add a widget homescreen to show your favorite Movies and TV Shows.

 This app using [Kotlin Coroutine](https://developer.android.com/kotlin/coroutines/) and implements the [Architecture Components](https://developer.android.com/arch), such as: